-IEEE CENTRAL COAST FREE EVENT - 18 FEBRUARY 6PM @ RUSTY'S “Physics & Applications of Thin Films of Topological Matter” Dr. Eric Masanet, UCSB Materials Dept
+IEEE CENTRAL COAST FREE EVENT - 18 FEBRUARY 6PM @ RUSTY'S “Analyzing data center water demands: Best practices and critical questions” Dr. Eric Masanet, UCSB Materials Dept

 Share